keptn/lifecycle-toolkit/docs/docs/guides/metadata.md

 #  Add metadata to your application

-This guide will walk you through the usage of Context Metadata in Keptn.
+This guide walks you through the usage of context metadata in Keptn.

 After reading this guide you will be able to:
 - add metadata to applications, workloads and tasks in two ways.
-- add metadata information to traces
+- add metadata information about applications to their traces

 ## Introduction

-`KeptnAppContext` is a custom resource in Keptn that allows you to add metadata and links to traces for a specific application.
+Context metadata in Keptn are all those additional information that can be added to applications, workloads and task.

-This enables you to enrich your Keptn resources and your traces with additional information, making it easier to understand and analyze the performance of your applications.
+There are two ways to add such metadata: using `keptn.sh/metadata` annotation and using `KeptnAppContext`, in the following section we will explore both.

 Common uses of this feature include: